sdothum/dotfiles/faouzia/wm/README.md

 	* Focus, move and resize windows with the mouse
 	* Supports window resize hints
 * Respects window resize hints.
-* Simple and stylish solid-color border.
-Width can be configured
+* Simple and stylish outer/inner-color border.
+Widths can be configured
 * Gaps around the monitor and around the cells of the virtual grid(s).
 * Configuration script.
 Faouzia loads a given script at startup that can be used for configuration with sirocco.